fbpx

 We believe…

-Spark & Stitch Institute believes that courageous and connected kids practice empathy, confront bias wherever it shows up, and care deeply for others.
-We know that young people need parents, teachers, and communities that build systems that support all kids.
+At Spark & Stitch Institute, we believe that courageous and connected kids practice empathy, confront bias wherever it shows up, and demonstrate compassion for others.
 We want to equip educators and caregivers with understanding and tools to engage children in developmentally appropriate ways and model courage and advocacy when it matters most.
 This work must happen daily in our homes and classrooms and neighborhoods, and it must happen strategically in our institutions and policies.

 We commit to…

-• Using our networks, audiences, and business to broaden opportunities for BIPOC and/or GLBTQ+ writers, speakers, and trainers who want to partner with us.
+• Strong Partnerships: Through our networks, audiences, and business, we actively work to create opportunities for BIPOC and LGBTQ+ writers, speakers, and leaders who want to collaborate with us.